 - Combine them with salt, herbs, spices and/or whey.

-- Do a bit of mashing with your hands, a kraut pounder or a wooden pestle to break down cell walls and release juices.
+- Do a bit of mashing with your hands, a kraut pounder or a wooden pickle packer to break down cell walls and release juices.

 - Press everything into an air tight container leaving 1½ to 2 inches of space between the ingredients and their liquid and the top of the container.
 This is important as the juices expand during fermentation.